thosgood/this-weeks-finds/markdown/251-300/week285.md

-The Atiyah-Segal completion theorem concerns K(X) when X is the classifying space of a topological group G. As explained in ["Week 151"](#week151), this is a space BG with a principal G-bundle over it:
+The Atiyah-Segal completion theorem concerns K(X) when X is the classifying space of a topological group G. As explained in ["Week 151"](#week151), this is a space BG with a principal
+$G$-bundle over it:

 EG \to BG

-with the property that every other principal G-bundle over every other space is a pullback of this one.
+with the property that every other principal $G$-bundle over every other space is a pullback of this one.
 Given any representation of G, we can use the "associated bundle" trick to create a vector bundle over BG.
 So, we get a functor from the category of representations of G to the